drewzemke/drewzemke/README.md

 Software developer who used to be a mathematician and hence thinks too hard about things sometimes.
-Writes code by hand in his personal projects even though LLMs can do it ten times faster, because otherwise how would he learn.
+Writes code by hand in his personal projects even though LLMs can do it like ten times faster, because otherwise how would he learn.
 Enjoys expressive type systems.